screwdriver-cd/screwdriver/plugins/commands/README.md

 `GET /commands`

+Can filter by command namespace:
+`GET /commands?namespace=chef`

+Can search by keyword in command name, namespace, and description:
+`GET /commands?search=screwdriver`

+Can list all distinct command namespaces:
+`GET /commands?distinct=namespace`

+Can use additional options for sorting and pagination:
+`GET /commands?sort=ascending&sortBy=name&page=1&count=50`

 ##### Get all command versions

 You can get all versions of commands by providing the command namespace and name.